18F/handbook/_pages/welcome-to-TTS/classes.md

 slack-channel: newcomers
 ---

-18F&rsquo;s classes are designed with new hires in mind (they&rsquo;re signed up for *all* of them) but are open to everyone.
-Classes take place in Slack ([#18f-classes](https://gsa-tts.slack.com/messages/18f-classes/)) and times listed are in ET.
+TTS classes are designed with new hires in mind (they&rsquo;re signed up for *all* of them) but are open to everyone.
+Classes take place in Slack ([#TTS-classes](https://gsa-tts.slack.com/messages/TTS-classes/)) and times listed are in ET.
 Some classes are monthly; others are offered twice a month.

 ## <a id="mondays">Mondays</a>

 ### <a id="accessibility" href="/accessibility">Accessibility</a>

-18F ensures that all of our products are 508-compliant before shipping (as required by law).
+TTS ensures that all of our products are 508-compliant before shipping (as required by law).
 Learn the basics of accessibility and how to test anything you’ve built.

 **When:** First Monday of the month ([calendar](https://www.google.com/calendar/b/1/embed?src=gsa.gov_vpfql4425bt1kj5fatahokgg94@group.calendar.google.com&ctz=America/New_York)).
 **Tags:** [#g-accessibility](https://gsa-tts.slack.com/messages/g-accessibility)

 ### <a id="remote-work" href="/distributed">Remote work: tools and strategies</a>

-18F is a distributed team, and we’ve developed strategies for working outside of an office (or working with someone who works outside of an office).
+TTS is a distributed team, and we’ve developed strategies for working outside of an office (or working with someone who works outside of an office).
 Come and learn tips and tricks for working on a distributed team.

 **When:** Third Monday of the month ([calendar](https://www.google.com/calendar/b/1/embed?src=gsa.gov_vpfql4425bt1kj5fatahokgg94@group.calendar.google.com&ctz=America/New_York)).
 **Tags:** [#distributed](https://gsa-tts.slack.com/messages/distributed)